levipatel/music/features/chinese-learning-guide.md

 _DuChinese_ is an app based around short graded stories, mostly aimed at reading practice.
 But because it's difficult to find beginner level listening material, I recommend listening to these stories instead.
 There are some free stories you can try out, but most require a paid subscription.
 This app also goes on sale regularly.

 Some of the early stories aren't that interesting, but later on they have simple versions of some classics like _Romance of the Three Kingdoms_ that I really enjoyed.
+The levels are well curated too.

 ### 3.3 Podcasts

-The best podcasts for you will be almost entirely in Chinese, and use vocabulary that suits your level.
-It will take some time before these are accessible, before then it might be best to stick with the audiobook versions of graded readers.
+The best podcasts for you will be almost entirely in Chinese, rather than explaining things in English, and they will use vocabulary that suits your level.
+It will take some time before these are accessible, before then it might be best to stick with the audiobooks recommended above.

 - **MaoMi Chinese**